parrt/msds501/projects/wordsim.md

 sys	0m1.410s
 ```

+Your `wordsim.py` script will load this optimized set of files and you only need to run `save_np.py` once.

 #### Debugging word vector loading

 For debugging purposes, as you try to load and save the glove files, you might want to grab the first 50 lines or so from the original text file and store that into a small file.
 This will take milliseconds to load and you can step through with the debugger to figure out why it is not loading properly or whatever.
 The following command on the command line creates such a file for you.